-Since the reporting process has changed, it will not be necessary to submit the annual report or the application to continue funding from 2019 onwards.
-The decision to continue funding the project will be based on the contract which will be prepared in November-December 2019.
+The decision to continue funding the project will be based on the contract which will be prepared in the end of the calendar year.

 The holders of the postdoctoral grant will have to submit the final report no later than three months after the end of the project.

 An acknowledgement of the research grant in a publication is mandatory, unless limited by publishing restrictions, copyright, or intellectual property laws.
 Only the publications which include an acknowledgement will be taken into account when assessing the interim and final reports.

 Correct form of acknowledgment of the research grant in English: